SAP/spartacus-docs/_pages/dev/context/automatic-context-configuration.md

 {% include docs/feature_version.html content=version_note %}

 Every site that is defined in the CMS has its own context, which includes a base site ID, language properties, and currency properties.
 The context also defines how these attributes are persisted in the URL.
 You can allow Spartacus to automatically determine the context based on the URL patterns of your sites, as defined in the CMS.
-You can enable automatic context configuration by simply not defining the `context.baseSite` property in `app.module.ts`.
+You can enable this automatic context configuration by simply not defining the `context.baseSite` property in `app.module.ts`.

 Before the application is initialized, Spartacus gets a list of the base sites from the back end, compares the current URL with the URL patterns of the sites that are defined in the CMS, and then identifies the current base site, along with its languages, currencies, and URL encoding attributes.